Capitol University: College of Health Sciences

 The CU College of Nursing provides its classroom instruction by faculty and a Nursing Skills Laboratory to develop competencies in performing nursing procedures.
 The Capitol University Medical Center, a 300-bed tertiary hospital, serves as the base training hospital for the College of Nursing and Midwifery students.

+College of Arts and Sciences

+The College of Arts and Sciences in Capitol University is Level IV Accredited by the Philippine Association of Colleges and University Commission in Accreditation (PACUCOA).